Purdue-CS193/homework-0-RachelBlaha/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+# Rachel Blaha's FIrst CS193 Homework

+My favorite things about CS193:
+- It's taught by current CS students
+- It's teaching me tips and tricks for my other CS classes
+- It's not a huge workload

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for